mDuo13/shamap_compress/memory_blog.md

-biggest changes that may come out of this work to reduce the memory usage of the XRP Ledger is _no change_: with these improvements in place, we won't have to increase our recommended system specs to run `rippled`, even though the number of accounts and data stored in the XRP Ledger continue to grow over time.
+biggest changes that may come out of this work to reduce the memory usage of the XRP Ledger is _no change_: with these improvements in place, we won't have to increase our recommended system specs to run `rippled`, even though the number of accounts and total data stored in the XRP Ledger continue to grow over time.

 We look forward to continuing to help the XRP Ledger grow to be the best, most efficient, greenest system out there for payments and more.